-8. RELATED PARTY TRANSACTIONS
+9. RELATED PARTY TRANSACTIONS

-In the normal course of business, the Company enters into transactions with the Parent and other affiliated entities, such as BBVA NY Branch, BBVA Mexico ("Bancomer"), BBVA Peru ("Peru"), and BBVA Colombia ("Colombia").
+In the normal course of business, the Company enters into transactions with BBVA and other affiliated entities, such as subsidiary banks of BBVA; BBVA NY Branch, BBVA Mexico ("Mexico"), BBVA Peru ("Peru"), and BBVA Colombia ("Colombia").
 The receivables from or payables to affiliates balances arise from services performed between the Company and its affiliates.
 Investment banking transactions with affiliates pertain to referral fees for bond origination and/or loan syndications.